 Your work experience is the heart and soul of your resume.
 This section needs to be in top shape.

-The most important thing to remember about this section is that it needs to be achievement oriented.
+The most important thing to remember about this section is that it needs to be accomplishments oriented.
 Plus, it should prove to the hiring manager that you’re more than just a drone who can complete tasks.
 You have the motivation to do and accomplish more – make them understand that.

 4. Present Your Education Properly